 For television, Crispin has served as musical director for a variety of programs, starting in the 90’s with “Buster’s Happy Hour” on VH-1.
 Since 2010, he has been the music director for PBS’ “Kennedy Center Mark Twain Prize for Humor” (most recently, honoring Ellen DeGeneres in 2012), and in May, 2013, Crispin was co-music director for “The Library of Congress Gershwin Prize for Popular Song” honoring Carole King, taped before a live audience at the White House, and including guest star performers James Taylor, Billy Joel, Emeli Sande, Trisha Yearwood, Jesse McCartney, and Gloria Estefan.

 In the late-90s Crispin’s started his band Cracked Ice, which has developed into a multi-platform springboard for various facets of his music and business.
 Crispin wrote/arranged/produced the band’s debut album “Soul Noir” (which music the band has performed live at festivals and clubs), developed the group into an ace backup unit for live performance (for Al Kooper, James Montgomery, Billy Squier and others), a potent ensemble for live TV (“The Kennedy Center Mark Twain Prize for Humor” for PBS), and (in a parallel universe) one of the premier party bands in America today.

-Crispin lives in Connecticut with his wife, Krista Bradford, and their dogs, Norton and Frankie.
-Their daughter Katharine Cioe is a Pre-Med graduate of the University of Connecticut.
-As she studies for her MCAT exam, she is also taking courses to become a licensed Emergency Medical Technician (EMT).
+Crispin lives in Connecticut with his wife, Krista Bradford, and their dog, Frankie.
+Their daughter Katharine Cioe is a 2nd-year med student.